IbrahimElshafey/LocalResumableFunction/_docs/_Todo.md

 ﻿# Todo
 * Delete PushedMethodsCalls after processing
 * HangFireHttpClient
-* Filter matched waits to be unique to solve activate same wait multiple times by same method call
+* Activate on start wait if multiple exist
 * TimeWaits background task using hangfire test
-* Hangfire access dbcontext problem
+* Hangfire access dbcontext problem [solved with transiet but need test]
-	* A second operation was started on this context instance before a previous operation completed.
-This is usually caused by different threads concurrently using the same instance of DbContext.
-For more information on how to avoid threading issues with DbContext, see https://go.microsoft.com/fwlink/?linkid=2097913.
 * Add IsLocked for optemistic lock for state

 * Validate waits
 	* Wait same wait twice in group is not valid
 	* Wait name can't duplicate in same method

 * Remove uniqe for method hash